The Ultimate Carry on Luggage Size Guide

 Here’s what the TSA allows:

 You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.
-Placing these items in the small bag and separating from your carry-on baggage facilitates the screening process.
+Placing these items in a small bag and separating them from your carry-on baggage facilitates the screening process.
 Pack items that are in containers larger than 3.4 ounces or 100 milliliters in checked baggage.

 Your liquids must be in containers that are 3.4 ounces (100 ml) or less.
 Those containers must be in one, quart-sized, resealable bag.
 A ziplock-style plastic bag works fine.